roooodcastro/gamedev-coursework/README.md

 ### TODO List:

 * Add other types of light source
-* Redo the collision detection to allow for bodies trees
 * Read audio files
 * Implement sound playback
 * Implement music playback and control